 No. 46 (a)

-"It is a very diminutive circle, 10 feet in diameter, hollow in the centre, and surrounded by thin flags, ten in number.
+"It is a very diminutive circle, ten feet in diameter, hollow in the centre, and surrounded by thin flags, ten in number.
 An excavation was made, but without result."

 No. 46 (b).

 "A very similar structure to No. 46, not hitherto noticed" (and therefore not in Petrie's list).
 In common with No. 46, Col. Wood-Martin regards this as a sepulchral monument.
 It is not within the range of his map, but it makes the sixth monument of the class included in the Carrowmore group.
 Rude Stone Monuments, p.
 66.

 "This circle is in part destroyed.
 About twenty stones remain.
-In the same field to the W. there are a vast number of large stones (the boundary wall is in great part composed of similar stones); but it is impossible to trace, with any certainty, a circular arrangement among them.
+In the same field to the West there are a vast number of large stones (the boundary wall is in great part composed of similar stones); but it is impossible to trace, with any certainty, a circular arrangement among them.
 It is certain, however, that within the memory of the present inhabitants of the townland, the chain of circles was carried on without interruption through the great field immediately to the north.

 They were destroyed by Mr. Walshe, who got a lease of the land from Lord Erne in 1793, to clear the ground.
 The peasants who were employed in their destruction remember six or more of them distinctly, and the stones of which they were composed still remain partly in pits within the field, and partly in the surrounding walls.
 In all these circles bones were found beneath the cromleacs.
 Towards the north of the field the series is again resumed."